enermaps/Hotmaps-toolbox-service/api/README.md

 **Special thanks** to the work done on the repository [https://github.com/atupal/dockerfile.flask-uwsgi-nginx](https://github.com/atupal/dockerfile.flask-uwsgi-nginx) that helped me build a basic and working setup of Flask, uWSGI and Nginx.

+### Modifications made by Cédric

+These are the modifications made by Cédric.
+Thanks for reading.